Tuition and Financial Aid - 2014-2015

 All information pertaining to financial assistance is kept confidential and all families receiving financial assistance are expected to contribute to tuition expenses.
 Students who will be considered for a financial aid award must be free of academic or citizenship probationary status during that current school year.
 If the School places a student on academic or citizenship probation, the discussion of future financial aid awards will be postponed until sustained improvement is noted and the student is removed from probationary status.

 Given the current economic situation, we receive significantly more applications for financial assistance each year and for higher amounts than we have in the past.
 Even with over $2,000,000 of aid to award, we are still unable to meet the need of every family, and it has become necessary for the School to look more favorably upon students in higher grade levels as we make decisions for financial aid awards.
 A commitment made to a student in a lower grade, however deserving, taxes our budget too severly over time.
-We hope you will continue the admission process despite the likelihood that we may not be able to make financial aid awards to as many Lower School applicants as we would like.
+Unfortunately, we are not in a position to consider financial assistance for applicants younger than grade 6 for the 2014-2015 school year.

 How to Apply